rubiojr/ergs/docs/architecture.md

 - **Metadata()**: Flexible key-value data for filtering and analysis
 - **PrettyText()**: Rich formatted display with emojis and structured metadata

+**GenericBlock Implementation:**
+Ergs provides a `GenericBlock` struct that implements the Block interface with additional functionality:
+- **Hostname tracking**: Automatically captures the hostname where data was collected
+- **Auto-hostname detection**: Uses `os.Hostname()` when hostname is not explicitly set
+- **Storage integration**: Handles conversion to/from database storage format
+- **Factory pattern**: Creates typed blocks from stored generic data

 **Design Principles:**
 - Each block type implements the interface directly (no base classes)
 - Text content is optimized for full-text search
 - Metadata supports arbitrary structured data
+- Hostname enables multi-machine deployment tracking
 - Immutable once created

 ### 2. Datasource Interface